-Re-entering the classroom is an important and exciting milestone for many children, teens, and young adults who take a medical leave of absence from school.
-Our program assists patients to adjust more quickly to the classroom upon returning to school.
+Re-entering the classroom is an important and exciting milestone for many children, teens and young adults who take a medical leave of absence from school.
+Our program helps patients adjust more quickly to the classroom upon returning to school.
 Patients often find this experience to be positive, energizing and self-esteem building.
 The classroom is a critical outlet for patients to socialize and re-establish their identity as a student with their peers.

 Your medical team and School Program Coordinator can work with you to determine the best time to re-enter school and make it a smooth transition.

 Some services offered by our School Program to families re-entering the school system include:

 Coordinating re-entry services between the hospital, school and family